Scaling up Group Closeness Maximization: Experiments

 \section{Experiments}

 In the following, we present experimental results concerning several aspects of our new algorithm \textsf{Greedy++}.
 Apart from Section~\ref{sec:exp-bitwise} (where we compare the two versions), we always refer to the version using pruned SSSPs described in Section~\ref{sec:pruned} and not to the one using bit vectors described in Section~\ref{sec:bitwise}.
 In Section~\ref{experiments:ilp} we study the accuracy of \textsf{Greedy++} in comparison with the optimum.
 In Section~\ref{sec:speedup}, we show the speedup of \textsf{Greedy++} on the greedy algorithm proposed in~\cite{DBLP:conf/adc/ChenWW16} (which we call \textsf{Greedy}).
-Then, in Section~\ref{sec:osa}, we compare \textsf{Greedy++} with \textsf{OSA}, the heuristic based on sampling proposed in~\cite{DBLP:conf/adc/ChenWW16} (we did not implement the other heuristic \textsf{BSA}, since the authors of~\cite{DBLP:conf/adc/ChenWW16} show that \textsf{OSA} always finds a solution with a similar accuracy as \textsf{BSA} in a smaller running time).
+Then, in Section~\ref{sec:osa}, we compare \textsf{Greedy++} with \textsf{OSA}, the heuristic based on sampling proposed in~\cite{DBLP:conf/adc/ChenWW16} (we did not implement the other heuristic \textsf{BSA}, since the authors of~\cite{DBLP:conf/adc/ChenWW16} show that \textsf{OSA} always finds a solution with a similar accuracy as \textsf{BSA} in a shorter running time).
 In Section~\ref{sub:running-time}, we study the running time of \textsf{Greedy++} on additional larger networks, both for a sequential and a parallel implementation (the other algorithms are either too slow or would require too much memory for these networks).
 Finally, in Section~\ref{sec:group-vs-top}, we study the correlation between the group with maximum closeness and the top-$k$ nodes with highest closeness in real-world networks.

-All algorithms are implemented in C++, building on the open-source network analysis tool NetworKit~\cite{Staudt2014}.
-We plan to publish our code after paper acceptance.
+All algorithms are implemented and available in C++ as part of the open-source network analysis tool NetworKit~\cite{Staudt2014}.
 All experiments were done on a machine equipped with 256 GB RAM and a 2.7 GHz Intel Xeon CPU E5-2680 having 2 sockets with 8 cores each.
 The machine runs 64 bit SUSE Linux and we compiled our code with g++-4.8.1 and OpenMP~3.1.
 For comparability with previous work, unless stated explicitly, running times refer to a sequential implementation.

 The graphs used in the experiments are taken from the SNAP~\cite{snapnets}, KONECT~\cite{DBLP:conf/www/Kunegis13} and LASAGNE\footnote{\url{piluc.dsi.unifi.it/lasagne}} data sets.
 The \texttt{easyjet} graph in Table~\ref{table:accuracy} was taken from~\cite{DBLP:conf/wea/CrescenziDSV15}.
 All graphs are connected, undirected and unweighted.